Stack for Customer Support

 Voice AI — Call handling, transcription, sentiment analysis.
 For phone and voice channels.

-Quality assurance — Conversation analysis, coaching tools.
-Improve agent performance.
+Quality assurance — Conversation analysis and coaching tools.
+Improve agent performance over time.

 First Line: Chatbots and Virtual Agents